Listening to people with autism

 Owing in part to the outcome of this study, I have a growing interest in the cerebellum as an important structure in neurodevelopmental disorders, including autism, ADHD, dyslexia and developmental coordination disorder.
 I'm hoping to get the chance to look at the cerebellum as part of the Kids Project and will study it in more depth in the future.

-My long-term research goals involve to understand the neural basis of the clinical variability in autism and other neurodevelopmental disorders, with the aim to characterize strength and deficits in domains beyond the areas typically considered to be disturbed (such as social domain in autism and top-down attention in ADHD).
-In particular, I am interested in how lower-level deficits in sensory processing, motor function, spatial abilities, time perception, bottom-up attention, etc. might contribute to the higher-level deficits that determine the diagnosis.
-I will use a combination of brain imaging/stimulation and comprehensive neuropsychological testing to search for biological correlates of strengths and deficits in neurodevelopmental disorders.
+My long-term research goals involve increasing our understanding of the neural basis of the clinical heterogeneity in autism and other neurodevelopmental disorders, with the aim to characterize strength and deficits in domains beyond the areas typically considered to be altered (such as social domain in autism and sustained attention in ADHD).
+For example, I am interested in how differences in sensory processing, motor function, spatial abilities, time perception, bottom-up attention, etc. might contribute to the higher-level deficits that determine the diagnosis.
+I will use a combination of brain imaging/stimulation and comprehensive neuropsychological testing to search for biological correlates of strengths and challenges in people with neurodevelopmental differences.

-I also hope to do increasing amounts of outreach activities to get to know these patient populations, understand their needs, and explore how everyone's uniqueness contributes to the challenges and compensation strategies accompanying life with an neurodevelopmental disorders.
+I also hope to do increasing amounts of outreach activities to get to know these populations, understand their needs, and explore how everyone's uniqueness contributes to the challenges and compensation strategies accompanying life with an neurodevelopmental disorders.
+The challenges faced by women is a topic of special interest for me.
+The Extraordinary Brains project will continue and expand as part of my research program, to continue the dialogue with the autistic community and parents of extraordinary children.
+I particularly value my collaborations with a team of diverse people, including clinical neuropsychologists and people with ADHD or autism.